Agent-powered changelog automation§

 Motivation§

-Should we automate documentation at all?
-To me, the ultimate goal of technical writing is 100% complete, accurate, and effective docs at all times.
-Real-world docs projects rarely achieve this feat.
-To me this suggests that technical writing as an engineering discipline is still in a nascent phase.
-We should continue exploring all new tools and methodologies that might get us closer to the ultimate goal.
+Should we automate documentation with AI at all?
+It’s a complex topic.
+Collectively, we’re nowhere close to the ultimate goal of technical writing: 100% complete, accurate, discoverable, and effective docs at all times.
+I think we need to keep an open mind to new tools and methodologies that might get us closer to the ultimate goal.

-Why this approach (agent-powered automation) rather than some other docs scaling strategy?
-In this case the other options are either not available or have already been pushed to their limits.
+Why agent-powered automation rather than some other docs scaling strategy?
+In this case the other options are either not available or already pushed to their limits.
 More headcount is off the table.
-It’s not feasible to distribute docs responsibilities a lot more than we already do.
+We already distribute docs responsibilities across the team a lot and it’s not realistic to ask teammates to do a lot more.
 The classic approach to changelog automation only solves 40-50% of the end-to-end process in my case, at best.

 Why automate a changelog rather than some other content type?
 Changelogs arguably have the highest amount of toil.
 Also, the risk is lower.
 Our particular changelog is medium-value content at best.
-Unproven approaches should never be tried out on mission-critical content.
+I wouldn’t use any unproven approach on mission-critical content.

 Requirements§